bobbicodes/mecca/README.md

 sox drum-h-eighth.wav drum-h-teenth.wav drum-h-teenth.wav drum-s-eighth.wav drum-h-teenth.wav drum-h-teenth.wav "$song"-drums.wav
 ```

 This command creates the sample `<song>-drums.wav` consisting of 3 hi-hats (1/8 note followed by 2 1/16 notes), an 1/8-note snare and 2 more 1/16-note hi-hats.
 For a different beat, change it to whatever you'd like.
+(As long as it's some combination of snares and hats.)

 ## LICENSE